FIFTH PLENARY SESSION ON

 Thirdly, in view of the involvement of multiple agencies, close coordination and cooperation are required among those involved in order to achieve unity of efforts, reduce delays and eliminate redundancy as well as the risk of inappropriate use of funds and resources.
 This also includes the need for effective civil-military coordination.
 Equally important is the need to overcome inter-agency turf battles which, sometimes, impede the smooth flow of operations.

-Last but not least, information sharing: information is only as valuable as the information shared.
+least, information sharing: information is only as valuable as the information shared.
 The quality and timeliness of sharing of well formulated data can be crucial for the success of the complex emergency operations.

 I am of the view that such efforts should not be undertaken on the basis of a unilateral action.
 Iraq is a classic example in this case.
 At the same time, it is of utmost importance to respect the sovereignty of the affected state to dispel any fear of interference into the internal affairs of that particular state.
 Therefore, upon restoring security there should be graceful exit by the countries involved in the process.